You get your €250-€600 in compensation from the airline.

 However, in such cases, where your baby traveled free of charge, there is no hope for compensation should your trip be disrupted and your plane arrive over 3 hours late at your final destination.

 Here's an example of ruling to illustrate this:

 On March 17, 2015 the German Supreme Court (BGH) passed a judgment relating to an infant flying free of charge with the parents.
 As the flight was delayed for more than 6 hours at arrival a law suit was filed for compensation pursuant to Regulation 261/2004.

 However, the claim failed to succeed and was dismissed in all instances because of Article 3 of the Regulation.

 I paid an additional fee for my child

-In both decisions, Joshua Baldwin (A Child) v Ryanair Ltd (2015) and Vago & Ors v Ryanair Ltd (2016), the County Court at Liverpool has held that infants carried in the arms of another passenger were not fare-paying passengers themselves, but had in fact travelled for free.
+In both decisions, the County Court at Liverpool has held that infants carried in the arms of another passenger were not fare-paying passengers themselves, but had in fact traveled for free.

 As a consequence, the infants were not eligible for the fixed compensation available to fare-paying passengers under the Regulation.

 So, when is your baby entitled to compensation?

 Given the reasoning of judges in a few national court cases, infants with no seat flying free of charge fall outside the scope of the Regulation and are not entitled to compensation.